vg-mjg/majsoul_mod_plus/README.md

 # majsoul_mod_plus
-Mod for majsoul plus that unlocks all characters, decorations, portraits.
-Almost everything.
+Mod for majsoul plus that unlocks all characters, decorations, the VNs.
 Of course, it only works in locale.
 Below there are preview pics and the original chinese developers.

-# Known bugs
+# Things that work
+- Characters
+- Character costumes
+- Tablecloths
+- Lobby background
+- VN for cat and hag

+# Things that don't work
+- Riichi sticks
+- Riichi musics
-- Some special effects don't work
+- Win effects
-- While in friendly lobby, your original character is shown.
-Ingame it will go back to the one you selected outside the lobby
+- Portraits

 # Source
 Github: [雀魂mod_plus](https://github.com/Avenshy/majsoul_mod_plus)